Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Abstract

 \section{Abstract}

-We introduce Seed-to-Seed Translation (StS), a novel approach for Image-to-Image Translation using diffusion models (DMs), aimed at translations that require close adherence to the structure of the source image.
-In contrast to existing methods that modify images during the diffusion sampling process, we leverage the semantic information encoded within the space of inverted seeds of a pretrained DM, dubbed as the \emph{seed-space}.
-We demonstrate that inverted seeds can be used for discriminative tasks, and can also be manipulated to achieve desired transformations in an unpaired image-to-image translation setting.
-Our method involves training an \emph{sts-GAN}, an unpaired translation model between source and target seeds, based on CycleGAN.
-The final translated images are obtained by initiating the DM's sampling process from the translated seeds.
-A ControlNet is used to ensure the structural preservation of the input image.
-We demonstrate the effectiveness of our approach for the task of translating automotive scenes, showcasing superior performance compared to existing GAN-based and diffusion-based methods, as well as for several other unpaired image translation tasks.
-Our approach offers a fresh perspective on leveraging the semantic information encoded within the seed-space of pretrained DMs for effective image editing and manipulation.
+We introduce Seed-to-Seed Translation (StS), a novel approach that combines GANs and diffusion models (DMs) for unpaired Image-to-Image Translation.
+Our approach is aimed at global translations of complex automotive scenes, where close adherence to the structure and semantics of the source image is essential.
+We demonstrate that the semantic information encoded in the space of inverted latents (seeds) of a pretrained DM, dubbed as the \emph{seed-space}, can be used for discriminative tasks, and leverage this information to perform image-to-image translation.
+Our method involves training an \emph{sts-GAN}, an unpaired seed-to-seed translation model, based on CycleGAN.
+The translated seeds are used as the starting point for the DM's sampling process, while structure preservation is ensured using a ControlNet.
+We demonstrate the effectiveness of our approach for structure-preserving translation of complex automotive scenes, showcasing superior performance compared to existing GAN-based and diffusion-based methods.
+In addition to advancing the SoTA in automotive scene translations, our approach offers a fresh perspective on leveraging the semantic information encoded within the seed-space of pretrained DMs for effective image editing and manipulation.